mynhardtburger/mynhardtburger/README.md

 👋 Hi, I’m @mynhardtburger

 I’m exploring how to effectively use data.
-Recently I completed a diploma in data science which introduced me to statistical methods and how those can be applied using python and SQL based technologies.
-Currently I'm interested in data ops and am learning how to work with and build larger systems.
+Recently I completed a diploma in data science which introduced me to various statistical and machine learning methods and how those can be applied using python and SQL based technologies.
+Currently I'm interested in data engineering and am learning how to build and maintain larger systems.

 📫 You can reach me via my [linkedin](https://www.linkedin.com/in/mynhardtb/) profile.